Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Completing drives</b></summary>
-When you complete a drive, you acquire an ability from the same category as the completed drive.
-Minor drives give minor abilities, while major drives give major abilities.
-You can choose, or roll, the ability you unlock.
+At the end of a session, look at your drive and its list of advancements that you haven't completed yet.
+If you've completed one, cross it off and choose a gift of the same type as the advancement you completed.
+You can't take the same gift twice.

+You can have as many minor gifts as you want, but you can only have 1 major gift.
 </details>

 ***